mainio/ratonvirus-clamby/README.md

 ### antivirus_client_error ("could not be processed for virus scan")

-This means that the given file contains a virus detected by ClamAV.

 In this case the `clamdscan` executable did not finish its work successfully and an error was produced.
 This can be generally caused by the `clamav-daemon` service because of few different reasons: